Breast Engorgement (cont.)

 - Avoid pumping or removing a large amount of milk from your breasts.
 This stimulates milk production and makes engorgement worse.
 Remove just enough milk to make you feel more comfortable.

-- Take ibuprofen (such as Motrin or Advil) in addition to the nonmedicine treatments.
+- Take ibuprofen (such as Advil or Motrin) in addition to the non-medicine treatments.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Try cold compresses.
 Place a frozen wet towel, cold gel or ice packs, or bags of frozen vegetables on your breasts for 15 minutes at a time every hour as needed.
 To prevent tissue injury, do not apply cold directly to bare skin.
 Place a thin cloth between the cold pack and your skin.